Workshops and Training

 Ten Top Tips For Making Your Organisation Attractive to Volunteers

 We’ll explore ten key areas you can focus on to make your organisation even better at getting great volunteers.
 From the importance of simply thanking volunteers to principles of leadership and why good customer care is important, this workshop will confirm some essentials and give you new ideas to try.

 Understanding and Engaging 21st Century Volunteers

 Volunteering today is not the same as it was twenty years ago.
 This session will look at some of the key ways in which society is changing and how these changes affect volunteerism.
 However, just exploring these changes isn’t enough.
 We will also discuss what leaders of volunteers can do to update their practices to accommodate these changes; further enhancing their engagement and retention of 21st century volunteers.

 New for 2015!
 In this session we’ll look at the essential role of the leader and manager of volunteers.
 What do we know about Volunteer Resource Managers?
 How do / should they operate within 21st century organisations?
 How can we effectively lobby for more support?
 With a mix of presentation and group discussion this workshop will leave you with at least one action to help you gain more influence within your organisation.

 Turn Your Organisation into a Volunteer Magnet!

-In 2004, Andy Fryar and two English colleagues created an e-book titled ‘Turn your organization into a volunteer magnet.’
+In 2004, Andy Fryar and two English colleagues created an e-book titled ‘Turn your organisation into a volunteer magnet.’
 A 2nd edition was published in 2007.
 In this workshop Andy will share the lessons learned from this tri-continental project and discuss some challenging truths about the willingness of volunteer managers to give back to their profession.

 So Just What is ‘Advanced’ Anyway?